Browse Recipes › Oriental Chicken Wings (Chifa Style) with Guayen Dipping Sauce

 brine

-• brine (10% salmuera) (100 g salt per 1 litre water; soak wings for 1.5 hours maximum)
+• enough to submerge brine (10% salmuera) (100 g salt per 1 litre water; soak wings for 1.5 hours maximum)

 coating